adcimon/cheatsheets/webrtc/webrtc.md

 **1. Address discovery**

-Each peer has a private address behind a NAT, to discover their public addresses each peer uses the [Session Traversal Utilities for NAT (STUN)](https://en.wikipedia.org/wiki/STUN) server.
+Each peer is located in a LAN behind a NAT and has a private address, to discover their public addresses each peer uses the [Session Traversal Utilities for NAT (STUN)](https://en.wikipedia.org/wiki/STUN) server.

 <p align="center"><img align="center" width="50%" height="50%" src="ice_1_stun.png"></p>